felixbillieres/Learn-MCP-Protocol/Learn/projet_15/README.md

-# Projet 15 : Elicitation avec schémas JSON
+# Project 15: Elicitation with JSON schemas

-## Objectif
+## Objective

-Apprendre à créer des schémas JSON détaillés pour l'elicitation, avec validation et contraintes.
+Learn to create detailed JSON schemas for elicitation, with validation and constraints.

-## Concepts à apprendre
+## Concepts to learn

-### Schémas JSON pour l'elicitation
+### JSON schemas for elicitation

-Les schémas permettent de définir précisément la structure des données demandées :
+Schemas allow you to precisely define the structure of requested data:
-- Types de données (string, number, boolean, enum)
+- Data types (string, number, boolean, enum)
-- Contraintes (minLength, maxLength, pattern, minimum, maximum)
+- Constraints (minLength, maxLength, pattern, minimum, maximum)
 - Formats (email, uri, date, date-time)
-- Valeurs par défaut
+- Default values
-- Champs requis vs optionnels
+- Required vs optional fields

-### Structure d'un schéma
+### Schema structure

-Un schéma d'elicitation est un objet JSON Schema avec :
+An elicitation schema is a JSON Schema object with:
-- `type: "object"` pour la racine
+- `type: "object"` for the root
-- `properties` : Définition des champs
+- `properties`: Field definitions
-- `required` : Liste des champs obligatoires
+- `required`: List of required fields

-### Types supportés
+### Supported types

-1. **String** : avec minLength, maxLength, pattern, format
+1. **String**: with minLength, maxLength, pattern, format
-2. **Number/Integer** : avec minimum, maximum
+2. **Number/Integer**: with minimum, maximum
-3. **Boolean** : vrai/faux
+3. **Boolean**: true/false
-4. **Enum** : liste de valeurs possibles (avec `enum` ou `oneOf`)
+4. **Enum**: list of possible values (with `enum` or `oneOf`)

-## Ce que tu vas créer
+## What you will create

-Dans ce projet, tu vas créer des schémas d'elicitation complexes avec validation.
+In this project, you will create complex elicitation schemas with validation.

-## Prochaines étapes
+## Next steps

-Lis `INSTRUCTIONS.md` pour voir ce que tu dois faire exactement !
+Read `INSTRUCTIONS.md` to see exactly what you need to do!